Protein powder for losing weight and building muscles

 Collagen protein powder

 Collagen protein powder is rather an exceptional product, most protein powders do not contain collagenic amino acids.
 On the other hand, these are more often found in protein bars.
-Collagen protein products can be recognized by the two ingredients hydroxyproline and hydroxylysine - e.g. by the hydroxylated forms of the two amino acids proline and lysine.
-Collagen protein powder is made from gelatin, which is why it is not suitable for vegetarians and vegans.
+Collagen protein products can be recognised by the two ingredients hydroxyproline and hydroxylysine - e.g. by the hydroxylated forms of the two amino acids proline and lysine.
+Collagen protein powder is made from gelatine, which is why it is not suitable for vegetarians and vegans.

 Multi-component protein powder